DoctorMcKay/node-steam-user/README.md

 [Subscribe to release announcements](https://github.com/DoctorMcKay/node-steam-user/releases.atom)

+**Have a question about the module or coding in general? *Do not create a GitHub issue.* GitHub issues are for feature requests and bug reports.
+Instead, post in the [Steam group](https://steamcommunity.com/groups/SteamRE/discussions/4/).**

 # Static Properties

 Static properties, or properties attached directly to `SteamUser`, are accessed on the root module and not on instantiated handler instances.